Tema: History

 Tema was built on the site of a small fishing village called Torman, named for the local name of the calabash plant, Tor, which was cultivated there.
 "Tema" is derived from a corruption of "Torman".
 The government identified the site before independence, and in 1952 acquired 166 km2 of land north of the harbor, which was entrusted to the Tema Development Corporation for the new industrial and residential development.
 The villagers of Torman migrated to a new fishing ground around 3 km away, which they called Newtown.

 The main Tema Township was constructed, and the Tema Harbour officially opened, in 1962.
 Over the following decades, Tema grew into the industrial hub of Ghana, with a carefully constructed road layout featuring landscaping and street lights.
 It boasted modern recreational centres and other social amenities rare among African cities at the time.
 President Nkrumah appointed Theophilus Asiaw Mills as the first District Commissioner.
 The importance of Tema as a port and industrial hub is reflected by the fact that the Ghana Police Service maintains a special policing region devoted entirely to the city.

 A large population influx began in the 1960s owing to the town's employment opportunities, but the Tema Development Corporation was unable to construct housing and provide other services to meet the needs of the migrants.
 The Tema Newtown district was overwhelmed by the sudden population growth, and became the poor cousin of Tema Township, receiving none of the latter's improved housing, geometrically laid roads, or social amenities.
-Moreover, royalties paid by Tema Newtown's companies to evicted villagers have not been used due to a chieftain dispute.
+Moreover, royalties paid by Tema Newtown's companies to evicted villagers have not been used due to a chieftaincy dispute.
 The area's fishing potential was thus not fully exploited.